Peter II of Yugoslavia: Final years and death

 From 1964 to his death Peter served as the Royal Patron of the Sovereign Military Order of the Temple of Jerusalem in the United States.
 In 1963, Alexandra, who was suffering from severe depression, tried to commit suicide.
-Peter himself suffered from depression and alcoholism, and his heavy drinking caused him to suffer from liver cirrhosis.
+Peter himself suffered from depression and alcoholism, and his heavy drinking caused him to suffer from cirrhosis of the liver.
 As the Chicago area had a substantial Yugoslav immigrant population, Peter spent much of his exile in Chicago, where he maintained ties with anti-communist Serbian emigres, especially with the Serbian National Defense Council.

 The Non-Aligned Movement of the Third World nations, which had as one of its leaders Marshal Tito of Yugoslavia, was felt to be useful for American foreign policy in the Cold War as being disruptive to the Soviet bloc, creating the example of a communist regime in eastern Europe that was independent of the Soviet Union.
 The United States did not wish to push Tito towards the Kremlin by supporting the Serb royalist movement.

 In 1963, Peter told the Chicago Tribune: "The State Department has told me that I am a guest in your country, and so I must not discuss American foreign policy towards Yugoslavia."
 Instead, Peter frequently attended various civic events in the Chicago area, speaking at a fundraiser for the Knights of Malta in 1964, hosting the local meeting of the Alliance Francaise in 1965, attending a memorial for General Mihailović at the Milhailovich Memorial Home in 1966 and in 1967 attending an event for the Knights of Malta where he knighted "50 persons from Illinois, Iowa, Minnesota, and Wisconsin".
 In 1967, Peter took on a job for the first time in his life, working for the Sterling Savings & Loan Association in Los Angeles.
-When asked about the press if working for a living would hurt his image as a king, Peter replied: "I think it raises my stature a little."
+When asked by the press if working for a living would hurt his image as a king, Peter replied: "I think it raises my stature a little."

-After many years of suffering from cirrhosis of the liver, he died in Denver, Colorado, at Denver Health Medical Center on 3 November 1970, after a failed liver transplant.
+After many years of suffering from cirrhosis, he died in Denver, Colorado, at Denver Health Medical Center on 3 November 1970, after a failed liver transplant.
 He was interred in Saint Sava Monastery Church at Libertyville, Illinois, the only European monarch so far to have been buried in the United States.

 In the 1980s, the American soap opera Dynasty was shown on Yugoslav television.
 As one of the stars of Dynasty, the actress Catherine Oxenberg, is descended from the House of Karađorđević, being the granddaughter of the Prince Regent Paul, this sparked immense national pride in Serbia and by 1990 led to a major revival of popular interest in the House of Karađorđević, which was exploited by the regime of Slobodan Milošević to burnish its nationalist line.
 The revival of Karađorđević nostalgia led to something of a popular rehabilitation of King Peter, whose death in 1970 had been barely noticed in his homeland.